nunogois/bestdit/README.md

 # Bestdit (bestdit)

-The best content from Reddit showcased in one app.
+The best content from Reddit showcased in a single app.

 Check it out here: https://bestdit.vercel.app/